pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

      [(2019, 2), (2020, 2), (2021, 1)]]

-Attributes `pcc`, `rangeCount`, `lcc` and `rowTotal` give citation summaries by document.  `pcc` is the count of citations before the specified year, `rangeCount` the count of citations for the specified years, and `lcc` the count of citations after the specified year.
+The attributes `pcc`, `rangeCount`, `lcc` and `rowTotal` provide citation summaries for each document.  `pcc` is the count of citations before the specified year, `rangeCount` the count of citations for the specified years, and `lcc` the count of citations after the specified year.
 For the sum (i.e., the total number of citations by document) use `rowTotal`

 .. code-block:: python